 What is it that makes these people enter those “containers” of their own free will?
 That’s a question for psychologists, but my guess is that just as we had to be persuaded and prodded into our present/recent confinement, some part of each of them had to be pushed reluctantly in there by another part that was much stronger and more demanding.

 Let’s face it though, a great many of us are members of of cliques or associations that demand a degree of agreement with the other members regarding whatever’s the focus of the group, be it skateboarding, flower arranging or socialism.
 Who doesn’t sometimes tow the party line in such a group in order to fit in?
-That behavior makes those groups bubbles, and to everyone inside a bubble the world looks different to how it does to everyone outside their bubble.
-So, a lot of us were already in a limited form of self-isolation in a virtual container – a social bubble – before Covi-19 came along!
+Psychologists have a horrible Orwellian term for this phenomenon that turns groups into bubbles: Groupthink.
+It causes everyone inside a bubble to see the world differently to how everyone outside their bubble does and that distortion alters their members judgement and behavior.
+So, a lot of us were already in a limited form of self-isolation in a kind of invisible container – a social bubble – before Covi-19 came along!

 Of course, mainstream reality has been shaped not by populist leaders, but by the untold millions of people in various degrees of self-isolation and those people unlucky enough to be in the more frightening isolation of hospitals.
 Our huge number makes the basic facts of our everyday lives overwhelmingly objective.
 Now it is the populist leaders who look to be the most isolated people of all in their totally subjective bubbles.